florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-03-azure-function-python-ml-part-1.markdown

 > [Here](https://github.com/florian-vuillemot/az-fct-python-ml/tree/main/part-1) is the code for this article.

-> Feel free to create an issue for comment or improvement [here](https://github.com/florian-vuillemot/florian-vuillemot.github.io).
+> Feel free to create an issue to comment on or help us improve [here](https://github.com/florian-vuillemot/florian-vuillemot.github.io).

 # The application